glouw/RII/README.md

-# Specification
+# Roman II

-Roman II (RII) is a simple to use programming language supporting no more than dictionaries, lists, basic control flow, looping, and the conventional built in CPU data-types.
+Roman II is a simple to use programming language supporting no more than dictionaries, lists, basic control flow, looping, and the conventional built in CPU data-types.

 ## Entry

-RII requires the conventional entry point:
+Roman II requires the conventional entry point:

 ```
 main()